starkbank/ecdsa-python/README.md

 # Generate Signature
 signature = Ecdsa.sign(message, privateKey)

-# Verify if signature is valid
+# To verify if the signature is valid
 print(Ecdsa.verify(message, signature, publicKey))

 ```